 Length of Visit to Flinders Ranges and Outback

-- International visitors peak in the 25-34 age group at 24 per cent. - The majority of international visitors are aged between 15 and 34. - Domestically the Flinders Ranges and Outback is consistent across all the age groups over 35. - 51 per cent of International visitors prefer to stay 1-2 nights in Adelaide. - 29 per cent of Domestic visitors stay 4-7 nights in Adelaide.
+- 51 per cent of International visitors prefer to stay 1-2 nights in the Flinders Ranges and Outback. - 29 per cent of Domestic visitors stay 4-7 nights in the Flinders Ranges and Outback.